 C) Some "impacted" wisdom teeth likely aren't.

 When a tooth is evaluated, it's important to keep its normal eruption process in mind.

 - A typical time frame for third molars to come in is between the ages of 16 and 25 years.

 - For some people in this age group, it might be debated if the term "impacted" really applies to their tooth.
-After all, it's quite possible that it's still in the process of erupting and simply has not yet reached its final destination.
+After all, it's quite possible that it's still in the process of erupting and simply has not reached its final position yet.

 Using a wait-and-see approach.